Roddy Bottum: Career

 In 2009, Bottum returned to Faith No More for a reunion tour, and in 2015, the band released their seventh studio album, Sol Invictus.

 In 2013, Bottum moved to New York City and produced an opera, Sasquatch: The Opera.
 He wrote the music and libretto for the piece about the elusive beast of the forest, describing it as a dark and gothic fairy tale about a backwoods family and the relationship between a caged woman and Sasquatch.
 The opera premiered in Brooklyn in 2015 and went to the Edinburgh Fringe Festival in the summer of 2016 for a month of shows.
 Bottum also wrote a short-form opera called The Ride about the AIDS LifeCycle Ride, a charity bicycle ride from San Francisco to Los Angeles, a ride Bottum participated in twice.
 The piece was staged with two stationary bicycles onstage.

 In 2016, Bottum joined the art music collective Nastie Band.
 The group features 85-year-old singer Chris Kachulis and Bottum's long-time friend, visual artist Frank Haines.

 In 2018, Bottum made his acting debut in Sebastian Silva's feature film Tyrel, about racial tension in America.
 The ensemble cast features Jason Mitchell, Chris Abbott, Michael Cera, and Caleb Landry Jones.
 The film premiered at Sundance Film Festival and had a theatrical release through Magnolia Pictures in 2019.

 Also in 2019, Bottum formed the band Crickets, a Brooklyn-based band, with JD Samson and Michael O'Neill.
 They released their eponymous debut record on Muddguts Records in 2020.

 In 2020, Bottum released the song "Daddy" under the name Man on Man, with partner Joey Holman.
 The video for "Daddy" was banned by YouTube for "violating rules of sex and nudity".
-The video was re-instated a month later on YouTube after receiving much criticism from the band and Rolling Stone magazine.
+The video was re-instated a month later on YouTube after the censorship received much criticism from the band and Rolling Stone magazine.

 The second Man on Man single and video, "Baby, You're My Everything", was released by Bottum and Joey Holman in August 2020.

 Man on Man released their self-titled debut album via Polyvinyl Record Co. on May 7, 2021.
-Their second album, "Provincetown" was released via Polyvinyl on June 16, 2023.
+Their second album "Provincetown" was released via Polyvinyl on June 16, 2023.

 Film and TV scoring

 Bottum composed the music for Craig Chester's gay romantic comedy film Adam & Steve (2005) and scored What Goes Up (2009).
 He also composed the music for the 2007 film Kabluey, starring Lisa Kudrow and Scott Prendergrast.
-Bottum scored Gigantic (2008), a film by Matt Aselton, starring Zooey Deschanel and Paul Dano.
+Bottum scored Gigantic (2008), a film by Matt Aselton starring Zooey Deschanel and Paul Dano.
 In 2010, he scored the documentary Hit So Hard about drummer Patty Schemel.
 In 2010, Bottum also scored Fred: The Movie for Nickelodeon.
 He has gone on to score the sequel to that film and Fred: The Show for the same network.